Semiconductor device fabrication: 20th century

 In the era of 2-inch wafers, these were handled manually using tweezers and held manually for the time required for a given process.
 Tweezers were replaced by vacuum wands as they generate fewer particles which can contaminate the wafers.
-Wafer carriers or cassettes, which can hold several wafers at once, were developed to carry several wafers between process steps, but wafers had to be individually removed from the carrier, processed, and returned to the carrier, so acid-resistant carriers were developed to eliminate this time consuming process, so the entire cassette with wafers was dipped into wet etching and wet cleaning tanks.
+Wafer carriers or cassettes, which can hold several wafers at once, were developed to carry several wafers between process steps.
+However, since wafers still had to be individually removed, processed, and returned, acid-resistant carriers were later introduced so the entire cassette could be dipped directly into wet etching and cleaning tanks, eliminating this time-consuming process.
 When wafer sizes increased to 100 mm, the entire cassette would often not be dipped as uniformly, and the quality of the results across the wafer became hard to control.
 By the time 150 mm wafers arrived, the cassettes were not dipped and were only used as wafer carriers and holders to store wafers, and robotics became prevalent for handling wafers.
 With 200 mm wafers, manual handling of wafer cassettes becomes risky as they are heavier.

 In the 1970s and 1980s, several companies migrated their semiconductor manufacturing technology from bipolar to MOSFET technology.
 Semiconductor manufacturing equipment has been considered costly since 1978.

 In 1984, KLA developed the first automatic reticle and photomask inspection tool.
 In 1985, KLA developed an automatic inspection tool for silicon wafers, which replaced manual microscope inspection.

 In 1985, SGS (now STmicroelectronics) invented BCD, also called BCDMOS, a semiconductor manufacturing process using bipolar, CMOS and DMOS devices.
 Applied Materials developed the first practical multi-chamber, or cluster wafer processing tool, the Precision 5000.

 Until the 1980s, physical vapor deposition was the primary technique used for depositing materials onto wafers, until the advent of chemical vapor deposition.
 Equipment with diffusion pumps was replaced with those using turbomolecular pumps, as the latter do not use oil, which often contaminates wafers during processing in vacuum.

 200 mm diameter wafers were first used in 1990 and became the standard until the introduction of 300 mm diameter wafers in 2000.
 Bridge tools were used in the transition from 150 mm wafers to 200 mm wafers and in the transition from 200 mm to 300 mm wafers.
 The semiconductor industry has adopted larger wafers to cope with the increased demand for chips as larger wafers provide more surface area per wafer.
 Over time, the industry shifted to 300 mm wafers which brought along the adoption of FOUPs, but many products that are not advanced are still produced in 200 mm wafers such as analog ICs, RF chips, power ICs, BCDMOS and MEMS devices.